Fellows of the American Institute of Certified Planners (FAICP)

 The AICP College of Fellows nomination process is biennial.
 Nominations are due during odd-numbered years and each new class is inducted in even-numbered years during the APA National Planning Conference.
 Candidates for nomination should have made outstanding contributions to the profession throughout their career.
 They must meet criteria laid out in the national nomination guidelines including: exceptional leadership; innovation and excellence; creating a legacy for their community, profession and society; risk taking; and sustainability and follow-through.

 The California Chapter Nominating Committee will work with Sections and current FAICP planners to identify candidates eligible for FAICP status and then work with those interested in pursuing this esteemed recognition in the planning profession.

 Do you know someone who is eligible for nomination to the Fellows of the American Institute of Certified Planners that you think should be nominated?
 That individual should be an active APA member and an AICP planner for at least 15 years.
 Please forward the individual’s name to your Section Director who will forward to the Chapter Nominating Committee.

 Information regarding the process by nominators and nominees including deadlines can be found here on the National APA website.
 The generalized timeframe is that eligible candidates are identified through the spring, then work on applications is done through the summer, with submittal of perfected applications by the California Chapter to National APA in the late fall.

 Individuals not endorsed for Chapter nomination may be nominated by other avenues: by five FAICP members, or by a Division of APA.

-The California Chapter of APA boasts over 50 FAICP planners as of 2018.
+The California Chapter of APA boasts over 50 FAICP planners.
 Congratulations!
 The Chapter is proud to have you among us and is respectful of your accomplishments!

 S. Gail Goldberg